MonikaSData/PyBer_Analysis/README.md

 - Software: Python 3.7.9 64-bit (conda); jupyter-notebook : 6.1.4

 ## Results
+**The following summary data has been created:**
+-The total number of rides for each city type
+-The total number of drivers for each city type
+-The sum of the fares for each city type
+-The average fare per ride for each city type
+-The average fare per driver for each city type

 - Code Example:

       # 6. Create a PyBer summary DataFrame.